 The National Institute for Health and Care Excellence (NICE) recommends healthcare professionals consider testing for coeliac disease in people with ‘unexplained’ neurological symptoms (particularly peripheral neuropathy or ataxia).

-Whilst antibody tests such as tissue transglutaminase (tTG2) and endomysial (EMA) are the specific antibodies for diagnosing coeliac disease, they may not be useful in identifying patients with gluten related neurological conditions.
+Whilst antibody tests such as tissue transglutaminase (tTG2) and endomysial antibodies (EMA) are the specific antibodies for diagnosing coeliac disease, they may not be useful in identifying patients with gluten related neurological conditions.
 In these patients anti-gliadin antibodies may be a useful marker.

 Coeliac UK funded research has identified another antibody, tTG6, which seems to be particularly associated with gluten related neurological conditions.
 This is a very exciting development which may allow more people to be accurately diagnosed and treated.
-At present, the tTG6 antibody test is only available at the Sheffield Institute of Gluten Related Disorders (SIGReD), where research is ongoing but there are plans to introduce the test to the NHS in the future.
+At present, the tTG6 antibody test is only available at the Sheffield Institute of Gluten Related Disorders (SIGReD), where research is ongoing.
+However there are plans to introduce the test to the NHS in the future.

-People with gluten related neurological symptoms are, on average, diagnosed almost 10 years later than those who have gut symptoms, 53 years old compared to 44 years, respectively
+People with gluten related neurological symptoms are, on average, diagnosed almost 10 years later than those who have gut symptoms: 53 years old compared to 44 years, respectively.

 This later diagnosis is probably due to the lack of recognition of the wide range of gluten related symptoms which don’t involve the gut.
-If you have the typical gastrointestinal symptoms of coeliac disease then chances are, you will be diagnosed and treated earlier, than someone who only has neurological symptoms.
+If you have the typical gastrointestinal symptoms of coeliac disease then chances are, you will be diagnosed and treated earlier than someone who only has neurological symptoms.

 Treatment of gluten related neurological conditions

 Just like in coeliac disease with more common symptoms, the treatment is a lifelong strict gluten free diet.
-It is important to get on the diet as quickly as possible and stick to it, as the longer the symptoms go untreated, the more likely there will be no or limited improvement in the condition.
+It is important to get on the diet as quickly as possible and stick to it, because the longer the symptoms go untreated, the more likely there will be no or limited improvement in the condition.
 When there is gluten related neurological damage the gluten free diet can make a difference but may not always reverse the damage to the nervous system.

 What to do if you think you have neurological symptoms

-If you have unexplained or undiagnosed neurological symptoms and are concerned, in the first instance, you should speak with your GP who may carry out some blood tests and may refer you to a neurologist.
+If you have unexplained or undiagnosed neurological symptoms and are concerned, in the first instance, you should speak with your GP who may carry out some blood tests and can refer you to a neurologist.